surniaulula/wpsso-add-five-stars/readme.txt

 **The WPSSO Add Five Stars add-on should be a fallback solution:**

-A ratings and reviews feature for your visitors / customers should be available in the webpage.
-The WPSSO Add Five Stars add-on will include a 5 star rating and review from the site organization only if the document Schema markup does not already have an 'aggregateRating' property.
-It is preferable to include actual (and visible) ratings and reviews from your visitors in the webpage.
 The Google's Review Snippet technical guidelines reminds us to:

 > [Make sure the reviews and ratings you mark up are readily available to users from the marked-up page.
 It must be immediately obvious to users that the page has review content](https://developers.google.com/search/docs/advanced/structured-data/review-snippet#technical-guidelines).

+The WPSSO Add Five Stars add-on will include a 5 star rating *if the document Schema markup does not have an 'aggregateRating' property* - it is preferable to include actual ratings and reviews from your visitors and customers in the webpage.

 **Third-party plugins supported by WPSSO Core (Premium version):**